In this quick guide, I’ll explain how to plan a three-day trip to Beijing, including a day trip to the most scenic spot of the Great Wall.

 Where to Stay

-I recommend staying near one of the subway stations and possibly not too far away from the Forbidden City.
-Beijing is a huge city, and you will waste a lot of time commuting from one area to another unless you stay in a good location.
+I recommend staying near a subway station and ideally not too far from the Forbidden City.
+Beijing is a huge city, and you will waste a lot of time commuting between areas unless you stay in a good location.
 As always, I recommend using Trip.com to book your flights, trains, and hotels in China.
 It’s really the best option.
 Booking.com offers fewer hotels, and they are, on average, more expensive.

 What to see in Beijing in 3 days

-In my opinion, three days is the bare minimum to spend in Beijing, especially if you are planning to visit the Great Wall, but with some planning, you can still see many places.
+In my opinion, three days is the bare minimum to spend in Beijing, especially if you are planning to visit the Great Wall, but with some planning, you can still see many places even if you have less time.

 You can start the first morning with a tour of Tiananmen Square and later visit the Forbidden City, but remember to book a ticket in advance.

-The Forbidden City, once the imperial palace for the Ming and Qing dynasties, is a UNESCO World Heritage site and one of the largest palace complexes in the world.
-Built in the early 15th century, it boasts over 900 buildings with intricate architecture and beautiful courtyards.
+The Forbidden City, once the imperial palace of the Ming and Qing dynasties, is today a UNESCO World Heritage Site and one of the largest palace complexes in the world.
+Built in the early 15th century, it houses over 900 buildings with intricate architecture, golden roofs, grand halls, and beautiful courtyards that reflect the power and refinement of the imperial court.
+For centuries, it was accessible only to the emperor, his family, and the highest-ranking officials, and walking through its avenues today allows visitors to relive a fundamental part of China’s history.

-Nearby, Tiananmen Square is one of the world’s largest public squares and a symbol of modern China.
-Known for its historical and political significance, it’s surrounded by key landmarks, including the Monument to the People’s Heroes and the Mausoleum of Mao Zedong.
+Nearby, Tiananmen Square is one of the world’s largest public squares and a powerful symbol of modern China.
+Renowned for its historical and political significance, it is the site of major national celebrations and events.
+The square is surrounded by key landmarks, including the Monument to the People’s Heroes, the Great Hall of the People, and the Mausoleum of Mao Zedong, making it an interesting stop for understanding the country’s recent history.

-From what I can see from tourists asking questions on social media, figuring out how to book a ticket seems to be the biggest challenge for people visiting Beijing.
-This is because the number of tickets for sale is capped at 10,000 daily, and they are quickly sold out.
-The tickets sell one week in advance, starting at 20:00 Beijing Time (Monday is the closing day).
+Figuring out how to book a ticket seems to be the biggest challenge for people visiting Beijing.
+This is because the number of tickets for sale is capped at 10,000 per day, and they sell out quickly.
+Tickets go on sale one week in advance, starting at 20:00 Beijing Time (Monday is the closing day).

 Here are my recommendations: